 Basic surgical procedures are studied in depth, as are instrument count protocols.
-Interpersonal relationships and communication skills are explored with emphasis on pediatric, geriatric, chronic, special needs and terminally ill patients.
-Legal and ethical issues will be discussed, including professional responsibility, liability and documentation.
+Interpersonal relationships and communication skills are explored with emphasis on pediatric, geriatric, chronic, special needs, and terminally ill patients.
+Legal and ethical issues will be discussed, including professional responsibility, liability, and documentation.
 First aid and basic life support is presented; students are certified in CPR upon completion of the course.
-10 Credit Hours step procedures are presented, as are instrumentation and anesthesia.
-Students take a self-assessment test in preparation for the national certification exam.
-Resume preparation and mock interviews are included in this course.
 10 Credit Hours